appium/appium-xcuitest-driver/docs/guides/run-preinstalled-wda.md

 Some tools let you set an arbitrary bundle identifier (`CFBundleIdentifier` for the `Info.plist`) and sign it with the bundle identifier.
 It may not have `.xctrunner` as the bundle identifier.
-Default `appium:updatedWDABundleId` takes care of the hidden automatic suffix, `.xctrunner`, by Xcode, but it could break the non- `.xctrunner` package name case.
+XCUITest driver takes care of the hidden automatic suffix, `.xctrunner`, by Xcode by default with  `appium:updatedWDABundleIdSuffix`.
-`appium:doNotAddXctrunnerSuffix` capability will prevent adding the suffix.
+The capability sets `.xctrunner` by default for the given `appium:updatedWDABundleId`.
-A session launches preinstalled bundle id that does not include `.xctrunner` with `"appium:doNotAddXctrunnerSuffix": true`.
+If you need to launch preinstalled bundle id `io.appium.wda` with `appium:usePreinstalledWDA`, `"appium:updatedWDABundleIdSuffix": ""` (an empty string) will let you achieve it.

 The WDA app package (`WebDriverAgentRunner-Runner.app`) can be generated in the _derivedDataPath_ directory, as explained in [Manual Configuration for a Generic Device](../preparation/prov-profile-generic-manual.md).